Extract Phone Numbers from Text

 Where People Extract Phone Numbers From

 Phone numbers appear in all kinds of documents and digital content.
-NumSwift handles them all — just copy the text and paste it in.
+NumSwift handles them all — powered by Google's libphonenumber library and supporting 200+ countries, just copy the text and paste it in.
 Here are the most common sources:

 Common Mistakes When Extracting Phone Numbers

 Manually copying phone numbers from text is error-prone.
-Here are the most frequent issues that NumSwift solves automatically:
+NumSwift solves these problems automatically in under one second, recognizing 15+ formats and validating each number against the country-specific digit-count rules.
+Here are the most frequent issues it eliminates:

 Frequently Asked Questions

-You can extract phone numbers from emails, documents, websites, spreadsheets, PDFs, chat messages, or any text that contains phone numbers.
-Just copy and paste the text.
+You can extract phone numbers from emails and email signatures, documents, websites, spreadsheets, PDFs, chat messages, CRM exports, or any plain text that contains phone numbers.
+NumSwift is source-agnostic — it only sees the text you paste, so it works equally well regardless of where that text originated.
+Just copy and paste.